MohammedLike/British-Airways-Report/README.md

-# British-Airways-Report
+# TABLEAU Data Visualization Project Using Advanced Parameters and Filters
-Preparing a review report of British Airways using Tableau and making dashboard design.🗺️ Using advance filters and parameter
+Preparing a review report of British Airways using Tableau and making dashboard design.🗺️ Using advanced filters and parameter
 Linking data with one visual.